 The image you see above you is the outer lobby of South Hall 3 at the CES show in Las Vegas.
 This photo was taken midday on the busy day 2 of the show.
 In past years this area was a mindboggling mess of people, expecially the far corner which was home to a series of media stages.
 Here’s a photo of the cNet stage from 2015.
 This is roughly the same space viewed from a different angle.

-The stage itself was a hub of activity. cNet was the official news source of the show for many years and this area was always full of something to see and something to watch.
+The stage itself was a hub of activity, despite what this picture shows.
+(It was obviously taken pre-opening.) cNet was the official news source of the show for many years and this area was always full of something to see and something to watch.

 Not this year.